 Hanz will be produced through a 14-km pipeline to Ivar Aasen.
 The drainage strategy is pressure support by a crossflow water injector taking water from the Heimdal aquifer reservoir located about 350 m above the Hanz Draupne reservoir.
-Both the producer and the cross-flow water injector will have an approx. 2000 m horizontal well reservoir section in the Draupne reservoir.
+Both the producer and the crossflow water injector will have an approx. 2000 m horizontal well reservoir section in the Draupne reservoir.
 The wells will be about 700 m apart and aim to penetrate all major hydrocarbon sands on the Draupne Horst structure.
-The wells will be drilled as satellites in July 2023 and the plan is to bring them om stream in 1Q 2024.
+The wells are planned put on production in 2024.

 The Hanz development was sanctioned by the licence in December 2021.
-The recoverable volumes on Hanz are classified as "Reserves; Approved" (SPE's classification system).
+The recoverable volumes on Hanz are classified as "Reserves; Approved for development" (SPE's classification system).